nest/nestml/doc/syntax.md

 ```
 There are three basic constilations for a valid input block.
 * It is composed of the single port, which is either `spike` or `current`,
-that receives as well positive weighted spikes as well as negative weighted spikes.
+that receives as well positively weighted spikes as well as negatively weighted spikes.
 * It is composed of two ports.
 The first port is an `inhibitory` port, the second
 port is an `excitatory` port.
 In that case, spikes are routed based on their
 weight.
-Positive weighted spikes go to the `excitatory` port, negative weighted
+Positively weighted spikes go to the `excitatory` port, negatively weighted
 spikes go to the `inhibitory` port.
 In that case both ports are mandatory.
 * There are more the one `spike` or `current` port.
 In that case, a multisynapse
 neuron is created.
-The `receptor_types` entry is created in the dict.
+The `receptor_types` entry is created in the status dict.
 It maps
 port names to its port indexes in NEST.
 ### Output